Three Culture Tips for Increasing Efficiency in the Workplace

 This is where understanding time management principles intersects with your culture.
 Do your employees expect instant responses?
 What happens to employees who don’t respond right away?
 What happens when the request is from someone in a leadership position?
 How do employees prioritize their day’s work?

 Instead of reacting, be proactive in helping your teams learn how to work more efficiently.
-We’ve had two values-related challenges here at BambooHR that helped put this principle in perspective:
+It’s important to delegate within teams and realize the impact that can have on team efficiency:

 First, employees were asked to participate in a “High Five” where they spent the first five minutes of each day listing out their tasks, prioritizing the top five, and reporting to an accountability partner.
 This daily practice helped employees focus on what was most important, rather than relying on what was at the top of their inboxes, and the process of laying out the day in advance made it clear whenever there were too many tasks to handle.
 This helped employees know if they needed to delegate tasks at the beginning of the day when there was still time to fit them into the daily planning session, rather than as afternoon interruptions.